nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 and the duration of an appointment would correspond to the number of columns taken up by an appointment.
 The date of an appointment will be indicated using the first column of the grid.

-In this section, we will use the following UML object diagram to describe the interaction between objects in the schedule view.
+In this section, we will use the following UML object diagram to describe the interaction between appointments in the same week.

 ![Object diagram for schedule](images/ScheduleObjectDiagram.png)

 *Figure 24.
-Associations between related objects of the schedule view feature*
+Associations between related appointments in the same week*

 #### 4.8.3 Design Consideration